Teomambo69/powerapps-docs.es-es/powerapps-docs/developer/component-framework/sample-controls/formatting-api-control.md

   implements ComponentFramework.StandardControl<IInputs, IOutputs> {
   // PowerApps component framework framework delegate which will be assigned to this object which would be called whenever an update happens. private _notifyOutputChanged: () => void;
-  // reference to the div element that holds together all the HTML elements that we are creating as part of this control private divElement: HTMLDivElement;
+  // Reference to the div element that holds together all the HTML elements that we are creating as part of this control private divElement: HTMLDivElement;
-  // reference to HTMLTableElement rendered by control private _tableElement: HTMLTableElement;
+  // Reference to HTMLTableElement rendered by control private _tableElement: HTMLTableElement;
-  // reference to the control container HTMLDivElement
+  // Reference to the control container HTMLDivElement
   // This element contains all elements of our custom control example private _container: HTMLDivElement;
-  // reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
+  // Reference to ComponentFramework Context object private _context: ComponentFramework.Context<IInputs>;
   // Flag if control view has been rendered private _controlViewRendered: Boolean;